jacegu/coconut/README.md

 require 'coconut'

 Coconut.configure MyApp do
   # your application configuration
 end
 ```

-You will enter this block by opening your application's namespace and including
+You will enter this block when you call the `Coconut.configure` method passing
-the Coconut module.
-When you do that you will trigger the configuration of
-your app.
-Coconut will then detect the environment, run the configuration and
+in your application's namespace.
+Coconut will then detect the environment,
-create a `Coconut::Config` object with the assets and it's properties for the current
+run the configuration and create a `Coconut::Config` object with the assets
-environment.
-A `config` method will be defined in the namespace Coconut was
+and it's properties for the current environment.
+A `config` method will be
-mixed in.
-That method will return the `Coconut::Config` object with your
+defined in the namespace passed to `configure`.
+That method will return the
-application's configuration.
+`Coconut::Config` object with your application's configuration.

 That means:
 * You only need to make sure that you require the config file that includes the